 We then drove through the mangroves until we reached Tonle Sap lake.
 It looks like you are driving out on the ocean as it is so vast you can’t see the shore on the other side.
 However, the boat drove out onto it for about 50m, then another canoe approached us to sell candy/drinks.
 After that, the boat took us back through the village to the dock.

-Even though the village is interesting to see, I am not sure whether I would recommend a visit.
+Even though the village is interesting to see, I probably wouldn’t recommend a visit.
 The organized tour was disappointing as we spent more time in the van than on the boat.
 The whole thing is extremely commercialized and I can understand why many reviews talk about a tourist trap.
-Even if you hire a private tuk-tuk and go there on your own, chances are you will pay a hugely inflated price for a boat.
-I have heard from fellow travelers that the situation is similar when visiting the floating villages in the Mekong Delta in Vietnam.
-So I guess you need to decide if you really want to see one of the villages and be ready to not let yourself be disappointed by the commercialization.
-I don’t regret having seen one of them but I also admit that I skipped the floating villages in Vietnam later on in my travels.
+Even if you hire a private tuk-tuk and go there on your own, chances are you will pay a hugely inflated price for a boat (although I think that’s still the best option).
+I have heard from other travelers that the situation is similar in Vietnam.
+So I guess you need to decide whether or not you really want to see one of the villages and be prepared to overlook the commercial side of things.

 More things to do in and around Siem Reap